Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care, with its higher cost, typically includes specialized services such as 24-hour supervision, tailored care plans, therapy, and a secure environment designed to prevent wandering.
 As a result, the costs are higher compared to other senior living options that do not provide such intensive care.

-Beehive Of Goshen is known for providing dementia care services in Oldham county, Kentucky.
-It can accommodate no more than 16 seniors.
-Beehive Of Goshen offers upscale amenities that include tranquil and secure outdoor areas, a pet friendly environment and assuring proper meal intake to any seniors with dementia who reside in Goshen, KY and nearby areas.
-Beehive Of Goshen is situated at 12336 Us Hwy 42, 40026 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Beehive Of Goshen specializes in providing dementia care in Oldham county, Kentucky.
+It can accommodate a maximum of 16 elderly residents.
+Beehive Of Goshen provides luxury amenities that include wandering prevention system, regular checks for weight loss and gain and assuring proper meal intake to any seniors who reside in Goshen, KY and nearby areas.
+Beehive Of Goshen is located at 12336 Us Hwy 42, 40026 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

-Cedar Lake Lodge Sycamore Run is a new memory care center that has capacity of 4 dementia sufferers.
-Cedar Lake Lodge Sycamore Run provides amenities such as access to geriatric physician, assistance with choosing and putting on clothes and physical, occupational and speech therapy.
-It is situated at 4804 Sycamore Ridge Ln, and can provide Alzheimer's care to La Grange, KY dementia sufferers.
+Cedar Lake Lodge Sycamore Run is a new Alzheimer’s and dementia care center that has capacity of 4 seniors.
+Cedar Lake Lodge Sycamore Run includes services such as individually designed programs, staff nurses trained in dementia care and high ratio of caregivers to residents.
+It is situated at 4804 Sycamore Ridge Ln, and can offer dementia care to La Grange, KY senior citizens.
 Cedar Lake Lodge Sycamore Run has a license in Kentucky to provide care, with license number 101246.

 Memory care costs in Goshen, Kentucky, can be significant, and many families are understandably concerned about how to pay for this type of specialized care.
 Medicare, a federal health insurance program primarily for those 65 and older, may cover some aspects of memory care, but it is important to understand its limitations and what additional options are available in Goshen.